naira24/Alteryx-DC-Industries-Project/📊 Case Study_ DC Industries Sales Data Analysis 📈.md

 1. Ensure you have the necessary tools (e.g., Alteryx, if the original solution was built there, or a data analysis environment like Python/R with relevant libraries).
 2. Download all the data files (`Customer Orders-West.xlsx`, `Customer Orders-East.xlsx`, `Regions.csv`, `OrderDetails.xlsx`) into your working directory.
-3. If an Alteryx workflow (`.yxmd` file) is provided, open it with Alteryx Designer.
-Otherwise, use the provided scripts or notebooks to run the analysis.
+3. Open Alteryx workflow (`.yxmd` file) with Alteryx Designer,and run the workflow.
 4. Review the outputs and visualizations to understand the answers to the questions outlined above.

 ## 🤝 Contributing: